How to replace eggs in baking and for breakfast

 I promise, there is a vegan way to make ALL of your favorite foods.

 I’ve compiled a list of different ways you can replace eggs in a recipe.
 Everything from baking to breakfast.

 Egg substitute for baking

-- It can also be whipped up and used for vegan meringues, mayonnaise, frostings and mousse.
+It can also be whipped up and used as a vegan egg white replacer for vegan meringues, mayonnaise, frostings and mousse.
 To make these, just blend the aquafaba with an electric blender until it starts to form peaks and thickens.

-Flax egg – 1 egg = 1 TBL ground flax seeds plus 3 TBL of water
+1 tablespoon of ground flax seeds plus 3 tablespoons of water equals one egg.

 - This is my second favorite egg substitute for baking.
 This is a great egg substitute when you need eggs to bind in baked goods.

 - I love using a flax egg for breads, muffins, lentil loafs (meatloafs) veggie burgers and cookies.